SLKone/SLKone.github.io/how-we-work.md

 ---
 layout: default
 title: How We Work
-description: "A small team embedded in your operation, the same people start to finish, bringing the capacity and tools you do not carry in-house, and leaving the capability behind."
+description: "A small team embedded in your operation, the same people start to finish, bringing the operating, data, and build capacity you do not carry in-house."
 permalink: /how-we-work
 ---
 {% include page-header.html title="How We Work" subtitle="A small team, embedded in your operation, the same people from the first conversation to the result." background_image="/assets/images/backgrounds/operational-excellence.webp" color="currant" %}